zentree/zentree.github.io/_posts/2024-03-03-basic-course-on-population-genetics.md

     - research
 ---

-By Bruce Weir and Jerome Goudet.
-I added it to the Internet Archive as well: <https://www2.unil.ch/popgen/teaching/SISG23/>
+Population genetics [course](https://www2.unil.ch/popgen/teaching/SISG23/) by Bruce Weir and Jerome Goudet.
+I added it to the Internet Archive as well.